 In 2010, researchers became aware that some strains of bacteria, such as E. coli and Klebsiella pneumoniae, carry the gene that produces NDM-1.
 They have since learned that horizontal gene transfer (HGT) between bacteria that express KPC and NDM-1 is possible.

 The people who discovered the NDM-1 protein named it after New Delhi, the Indian capital.
 The gene for this is widespread in bacteria found in India and Pakistan, especially in hospitals.

 It initially occurred mainly in India and Pakistan, and specifically in New Delhi, where the climate encourages its persistence year round.
 Since then, it has occurred in drinking water and the holy rivers of India, such as the Ganges.

 Bacteria expressing NDM-1 have surfaced in countries around the world, including the United States, Japan, Australia, and the United Kingdom, in patients who spent time in India, traveled through it, or have family members there.

 Some people carried the infection home after traveling to India or Pakistan for cosmetic surgery, as this type of treatment is less expensive in Asia.

-However, the ability of the NDM-1 gene to spread to other kinds of bacteria means that scientists are expecting to see numerous secondary cases in other countries that do not have links to time spent in India.
+However, the ability of the NDM-1 gene to spread to other kinds of bacteria means that scientists are

 At the moment, the only way to combat the spread of bacteria expressing NDM-1 is through the following measures: